ADDPAID GENERAL TERMS AND CONDITIONS OF ASSIGNMENT AND USE (29 may 2019)

 “Site” refers to the website accessible at www.addpaid.com.

-“User” refers to a natural person or company (legal person) that has created a User Account in order to benefit from the Addpaid Service or to settle an unpaid debt.
+“User” refers to a natural or legal person that has created a User Account in order to benefit from the Addpaid Service or to settle an unpaid debt.

-“Visitor” refers to a natural person or company that has not registered and that is consulting the Addpaid Site.
+“Visitor” refers to a natural or legal person that has not registered and that is consulting the Addpaid Site.

 The Site is accessible at the following address: www.addpaid.com.

 Amaro does not warrant that the Site and the Addpaid Service will be accessible on all devices, such as computers, smartphones or tablets.

 Equipment (computers, tablets, smartphones, software, telecommunication methods etc.) allowing access to the Site and/or the Addpaid Service shall be at the sole expense of the User and/or Visitor, as will the communication costs arising from their use.
 Visitors and Users must have the skills, hardware and software required to use the internet and acknowledge that the internet’s characteristics and constraints mean that the security, availability and integrity of data transmissions via the internet cannot be guaranteed.